• Skip to primary navigation

 How to Deal with Parent Confrontations, Part 2

-Last updated on February 1, 2019 by Sozo Staff Leave a Comment
+Last updated on January 23, 2026 by The Studio Guide Staff Leave a Comment

 Whatever your field of expertise, if you work with children, you’ll necessarily have to interact with their parents.
 And that interaction won’t always be positive.
 You may not have control over how and when an angry parent approaches you with a concern (see Part 1), but you always have a choice when it comes to your response.
 When you choose to remain calm and exemplify professionalism, you’ll be well on your way to an amicable resolution.
 Add validation by showing empathy and listening, and you’ll be taking more strides in that direction.
 But then what?
 Well, we’re glad you asked.